 To attain a goal of a 20% reduction in technical debt in a given year, we must be able to measure the level of technical debt.
 We measure it at the beginning of the year and at the end of the year.
 Presumably we do so with confidence in the 90% range or better.
 Such a measurement with the precision required might not be possible.
 Moreover, in most cases the probability that such a measurement is possible is low.
-For these reasons, setting periodic goals for total technical debt is not a useful management tool.
+For these reasons, setting periodic goals for total technical debt isn’t a useful management tool.

 Consider a simple example.
 One common form of technical debt is missing or incompletely implemented capability.
-In some instances, the metaphorical principal (MPrin) of a given instance of this debt in the current year can change spontaneously to a dramatically larger value in the following year (or even the following week), due to changes in the underlying asset unrelated to the technical debt, or due to debt contagion, or due to any number of other reasons.
+In some instances, the metaphorical principal (MPrin) of a given instance of this debt in the current year can change spontaneously to a dramatically larger value in the following year (or even the following week).
+This can happen due to changes in the underlying asset unrelated to the technical debt.
+Ot it can happen due to debt contagion.
+Or it can happen due to any number of other reasons.
 When this happens, the technical debt retirement effort for that year can appear to have suffered a serious setback.
 Setbacks like this can happen even though the technical debt retirement teams have been performing perfectly well.

 The direct approach assumes a static principal

 With most financial debts, a loan agreement sets the principal amount.
 Moreover, we can compute the principal at any time given the mathematical formulas specified in the loan agreement.